+THE CANYON IS A SHARP-HANDLING BIKE, THE CANYON IS A SHARP-HANDLING BIKE, ESPECIALLY ON TIGHT, TWISTY TRAILS.
+WITH THE ESPECIALLY ON TIGHT, TWISTY TRAILS.
+WITH THE SPECIALLY ON THE THE SPECIAL ON THE WHEELS SPINNING UP TO SPEED QUICKLY, IT THRIVES BETWEEN THE TREES AND PICKING LINES

+HIGH

+Impressive components for the money Snappy acceleration and handling gives a peppy, involving ride in tight terrain

+LOWS

-Skittery feel over high-frequency chatter and not the comfiest ride, limiting speed in some situations limiting speed in some situations Direct-toconsumer model means limited opportunities for test rides, and only remote back-up if anything goes wrong terrain
+Skittery feel over high-frequency chatter and not the comfiest ride, limiting speed in some situations

+Direct-toconsumer model means limited opportunities for test rides, and only remote backup if anything goes wrong
-Direct-to-consumer model

-With the fork offering decent control and the wheels spinning up to speed quickly, it thrives between the trees and picking accurate lines around and over rocks.
-On rough, flat-out tracks, the traditional shape and stiff hoops lead to a fairly skittery ride, albeit not one that's out of control.
-It just doesn't have quite the same planted feel as the Specialized or Merida.
-Score-wise, the Exceed matches the Epic Hardtail thanks to its top-end kit.
-While not groundbreaking in its approach, it won't hold you back on anything but the most technical XC courses.
+mblik VERDICT

+A fast-handling bike that's exceptionally good value, but is best suited to tight, twisty tracks

+With the fork offering decent control

+and the wheels spinning up to speed

+quickly, it thrives between the trees

+and picking accurate lines around

+and over rocks.
+On rough, flat-out

+hoops lead to a fairly skittery ride,

+albeit not one that's out of control.

+It just doesn't have quite the same

+planted feel as the Specialized or

+matches the Epic Hardtail thanks

+to its top-end kit.
+While not groundyou back on anything but the most

+technical XC courses.